4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 >
 > Lectures tagged with :white_check_mark: were made during finals
 >
 > Lectures tagged with :x: have not been made yet.
-Probs will not be if you see it the day after the exam =)
+>
+> Lectures tagged with :exclamation: will not be made.

 | Topic                                     | Status                                       | Prep(Ignore this, its for personal use) |
 | ----------------------------------------- | -------------------------------------------- | --------------------------------------- |